ournetworks/ournetworks.ca/sprints.md

 ## Join a Sprint

-Add your name to the list in advance by <a href="https://github.com/ournetworks/ournetworks.ca/edit/master/2018/sprints.md" data-proofer-ignore>editing this page on GitHub</a> (don't worry we'll help with formatting!) and make sure to watch the sprint pitches on Sunday at the conference, the project lead will be there providing an overview.
+Add your name to the list in advance by <a href="https://github.com/ournetworks/ournetworks.ca/edit/master/sprints.md">editing this page on GitHub</a> (don't worry we'll help with formatting!) and make sure to watch the sprint pitches on Sunday at the conference, the project lead will be there providing an overview.